 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Social media can play an integral role in your overall marketing strategy.

-Instead of outsourcing the work, consider speaking with a marketing agency, like Kyber Digital, to determine how your unique voice and perspective can best be utilized within your larger strategy.
+Instead of outsourcing the work, consider speaking with a marketing agency, like Kyber Digital, to determine how your unique voice and perspective can best be utilized within your larger digital strategy.

-Don’t turn social media into a guessing game.
+Take Away: Don’t turn social media into a guessing game.
 Connect and share with your audience like only you can!